-- It is a one -Stop centre, providing government information and services in an integrated manner. - It brings government information and services closer to the people to promote access to opportunities to better the lives of communities and speed up service delivery. - The aim of Thusong service centre is to ensure that government widens access to all citizens particularly in the remote rural and sparsely populated. - Status Quo: Municipality currently has to two (2) Thusong Service Centres which are Botlokwa and Festus Mothudi Service Centre. - Botlokwa Thusong is servicing an average of 9814 people.
-While Festus Mothudi service 3885.
+- It is a one -Stop centre, providing government information and services in an integrated manner. - It brings government information and services closer to the people to promote access to opportunities to better the lives of communities and speed up service delivery. - The aim of Thusong service centre is to ensure that government widens access to all citizens particularly in the remote rural and sparsely populated. - Status Quo: Municipality currently has to two (2) Thusong Service Centres which are Botlokwa and Festus Mothudi Service Centre. - Botlokwa Thusong is servicing an average of 7000 people.

-- Core service of Thusong service centre:
+Core service of Thusong service centre:

 - Civic Services (home affairs & saps)

-- Social security services (sassa & social development)
+- o Social security services (sassa & social development)

 - Local economic development services

 - Information services (Telecentres)